cilium/cilium/Documentation/troubleshooting.rst

 .. note::
     **Hubble Relay** (beta) allows you to query multiple Hubble instances simultaneously without having to first manually target a specific node.
+    See `Observing flows with Hubble Relay`_ for more information.

 Ensure Hubble is running correctly
 ----------------------------------